cloudprivacylabs/lsa/web/content/docs/basics.md

 ---
 title: Basic Concepts
-menu:
-  main:
-    weight: 10
-    parent: docs
 ---

-# Motivation and Basic Concepts
+# Motivation: Schema Layers

-A traditional schema describes the shape of data.
-This is a JSON schema:
+Traditional schemas define the shape of data (attributes, nesting, constraints, etc.) The following is a JSON schema:

 {{< highlight json >}}